videoturingtest/VIPlatform/README.md

 python ibricks.py
 ```
 ### SNU_Low
-The SNU_Low docker container provides answers to VTT questions which are classified with a low level of difficulty.
+The SNU_Low docker container provides answers to VI questions which are classified with a low level of difficulty.
 In order to login to this docker container, run:
 ```console
 ./container_login.sh snu_low